mozilla-l10n/styleguides/example/example_SG.md

 # Example Style Guide English, USA (en-US)

+This style guide provides instruction for translating to the American English locale.
+This style guide is to be used in coordination with the [General Mozilla L10n Style Guide](general_L10n_SG.md)

 ## Formality and Tone

 In English, the tone of Mozilla's language should be adaptable to anyone.
 From new users to season Mozillians, the tone should be approachable, welcoming, and inclusive.